0xHillside/0xHillside/README.md

 Goals from whats being currently worked on to more distant future
 - Current goals
-	- learning Maldev
+	- learning Maldev (includes C and assembly)
-	- Getting better at Web CTF challenges
  	- Winning a CTF
+  	- getting better with C

 - End goals?
   	- Getting a OSCP cert.